Home Benefits Benefit cap

 Full details of the benefit cap are available from the UK Government website.

-• Housing Association Tenants: contact your Housing Association
+Housing Association Tenants can contact their Housing Association direct.

-• Private Tenants: you should be contacted by the DWP.
-Please pay attention to this and contact the DWP for more information: 0800 328 5644.
+Private Tenants should be contacted by the DWP.
+Please pay attention to this and contact the DWP for more information by calling 0800 328 5644.